diesel-rs/diesel/guide_drafts/migration_guide.md

 + }
 ```

-Additionally the diesel CLI tool was changed so that it automatically generates the rust side definition of custom SQL types
+Additionally, the diesel CLI tool was changed so that it automatically generates the Rust side definition of custom SQL types
 as long as they appear on any table.
 This feature currently only supports the PostgreSQL backend, as all other supported backends
 do not support real custom types at SQL level at all.

 ## Changed `ToSql` implementations

-We restructured the way diesel serializes rust values to their backend specific representation.
+We restructured the way Diesel serializes Rust values to their backend specific representation.
 This enables us to skip copying the value at all if the specific backend supports writing to a
 shared buffer.
 Unfortunately, this feature requires changes to the `ToSql` trait.
 This change introduces
 a lifetime that ensures that a value implementing `ToSql` outlives the underlying serialisation buffer.